Metric Representations of Network Data: Introduction

 \section{Introduction}

 Networks are data structures that encode relationships between elements and can be thought of as signals that, instead of having values associated with elements, have values associated with pairs of elements.
-As such, they play an important role in our current scientific understanding of problems in which relationships between elements are important, including interactions between proteins or organisms in biology \cite{Bu03, Lieberman05}, individuals or institutions in sociology \cite{Newman06, Kleinberg99}, and neurons or brain regions in neuroscience \cite{Kleinberg06, Kempe04, Lynch96}.
+As such, they play an important role in our current scientific understanding of problems in which relationships between elements are important.
+These problems include interactions between proteins or organisms in biology \cite{Bu03, Lieberman05}, individuals or institutions in sociology \cite{Newman06, Kleinberg99}, and neurons or regions in the brain \cite{Kleinberg06, Kempe04, Lynch96}.